-Transitional activities are activities for which lowcarbon alternatives are not yet available and, inter alia, whose greenhouse gas emission levels correspond to the best achievable performance.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-This symbol designates sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+Are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomyalignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, "sovereign bonds" consist of all sovereign exposures.
+To the purpose of these graphs, sovereign bonds consist of an sovereign exposures.

-- What is the minimum share of investments in transitional and enabling activities?
-The Sub-fund undertakes to make at least : - 0% of all its investments in enabling activities - 0% of all its investments in transitional activities.
+What is the minimum share of investments in transitional and enabling activities?

+The sub-fund undertakes to make at least:

+- 0% of all its investments in enabling activities; - 0% of all its investments in transitional activities.